 Consider.
 Would you try to build a livable and quite stylish home on your own without an architect and a professional home builder simply because you had the ability to hammer a few boards together with nails?
 Of course not.
 You would acquire the expertise and skills before you began.
 And yet, new writers approach the creation of a thing equally or more complex, such as the writing of a competitive commercial novel, in the belief they can do so because they have a story idea, can type words on a page, and have read a few magazines about writing.
 They consult with other new writers as ignorant as themselves and proceed to build a house called a novel, but one that will not risk their lives because fortunately for them, it is all on paper.

-To address the above issues in all ways, Author Salon, the novel development and network site for aspiring authors, has created this competitive novel writing program with one goal in mind: to provide you with the professional guidance and advanced writer skill set, necessary craft technique, practical application and online learning environment you must have if you truly desire a realistic opportunity to transform your current manuscript or work-in-progress, regardless of genre or stage, into a successful commercial project, i.e., a novel that major New York publishers will wish to publish and actually promote, and one that will launch your career.
+To address the above issues in all ways, Algonkian Writer Conferences, in conjunction with New York Pitch Conference faculty and affiliate Author Salon, have created this competitive novel writing program with one goal in mind: to provide you with the professional guidance and advanced writer skill set, necessary craft technique, practical application and online learning environment you must have if you truly desire a realistic opportunity to transform your current manuscript or work-in-progress, regardless of genre or stage, into a successful commercial project, i.e., a novel that major New York publishers will wish to publish and actually promote, and one that will launch your career.

 The program consists of a two-course 16 module series of advanced technique and craft application, character sketching, plot outlining, and work-in-progress manuscript edits combined with separate skill-building exercises, as well as relevant reading assignments, all related to the art of writing commercial novel-length fiction and designed to enhance your novel manuscript step by step on every structural and narrative level.
 The point is to make your novel far more competitive from a standpoint of marketable story premise, plot line(s), dramatic complications, point-of-view dynamics, narrative style technique, theme application, character arcs, and more (see our program syllabus page).